fiastros/fiastros/README.md

 - 👋 Hi, I’m @fiastros
-- 👀 I’m interested in Data Science & Agriculture
+- 👀 I’m interested engineer in agriculure with a Msc in data science
-- 🌱 I’m currently learning Deep Learning
+- 🌱 Currently a PhD candidate.
+Integrating Deep learning models with Stochastic differential Equation.
+Application in Epidemiology.
 - 📫 Let's connect on Linkedin: loic eyango tabi

 <!---